yamaniac/sanjanashenoy/posts/why-indian-cooking-is-healthy.md

 ## Seasoning

-I love it when my kitchen emanates with the lovely smells after I season my dishes.
+I love it when my kitchen emanates with the lovely aromas after I season my dishes.
 Add a teaspoon or two of oil/ghee for the portion cooked for the whole family is really harmless.
 In-fact, it helps to absorb the fat soluble vitamins from food and aids digestion.
 For eg. adding a teaspoon of oil to greens such as Spinach, amaranth etc helps to absorb the vitamin K from it.
 So chuck the boiled vegetables and boiled dal and get the seasoning on.

 ## Mutual supplementation